Est3b4nG/My-First-Project/README.md

 # My-First-Project
-## This code allows to find for which amino-acid each codon codifies for.
+## This code allows to find for which amino-acid each codon codifies for
 ### Biology